Top 150 Frequently Asked Core Java Interview Question

 Answer: Variables, methods and constructors which are declared protected in a superclass can be accessed by any class within the package of the protected members, class or only by the subclasses in other package.
 That’s why access modifiers are protected.

 63. What do you understand by the term synchronized Non Access Modifier?

-Answer: Java provides the modifiers other than Access Modifiers, for the purpose of providing functionality and the synchronized used to indicate that a method can be accessed by only one thread at a time are the Non Access Modifier.
+Answer: Java provides the modifiers other than Access Modifiers for the purpose of providing functionality and the synchronized is used to indicate that a method can be accessed by only one thread at a time.

 64. Explain the various or multiple access specifiers for Java classes?

 Answer: In Java the access specifiers are the keywords which are used before a class name and which defines the access scope.
 The types of access specifiers for classes are:

 The Class, Method, Field are accessible from anywhere.

 The Method, Field can be accessed from the same class to which they belong or from the sub-classes and from the class of same package but they are not accessed from outside.